 - Do you help create drama at pick-up or drop-off that might discourage your ex from showing up?

 - Do you try to micro-manage his time with the kids, creating a situation in which it’s very stressful for him to parent?

 - Do you otherwise not support him in his parenting?
 Remember, especially if you have the kids the majority of the time, it can be really hard for even the best-intentioned dads to find a parenting groove, and confidence.

-I agree that it is not your responsibility to teach him how to be a good dad, or manipulate him into showing up.
+Ultimately, it is not your responsibility to teach him how to be a good dad or manipulate him into showing up.
 He is an adult, a parent, and that is his responsibility.
 But see what you can do to facilitate visits, even if it means doing more than you already are (which is no doubt a lot).
+And document everything.